patriciajaquez/patriciajaquez/README.md

 # 👋 Welcome to my GitHub!

-Currently enrolled in a **Data Analytics Bootcamp**, focusing on Python, statistics, and data visualization.
+Currently enrolled in a **Data Analytics and IA Bootcamp**, focusing on Python, statistics, data visualization, machine learning, SQL and big data.
 I’m passionate about connecting data, design, and real-world solutions through continuous learning.

 ---